 For the Nepalese Shivaratri is one of the most enjoyable and celebrated festivals of the year.
 For the tourist it can be a little overwhelming in many aspects.
 But all in all it’s a memorable one that many tourists enjoy.

-- Shivaratri in 2013 is on Sunday 10th of March
+- Shivaratri in 2013 was on Sunday 10th of March

-- Shivaratri in 2014 is on Friday 28th of February
+- Shivaratri in 2014 was on Friday 28th of February

-- Shivaratri in 2015 is on Tuesday 17th of February
+- Shivaratri in 2015 was on Tuesday 17th of February

 Will Shivaratri change in the years to come?